almas-cp/One-Click-Home/README.md

-# Go to Domain Root - Chrome Extension
+# One-Click Home - Chrome Extension

 A simple and lightweight Chrome extension that allows you to quickly navigate to the root of any domain with a single click.